kyleconroy/python-twilio2/docs/usage/recordings.rst

 Accessing Related Transcptions
 -------------------------------

-The :class:`Recordings` resource allows you to delete unecessary recordings.
+The :class:`Recordings` resource allows you to delete unnecessary recordings.
 The following prints out the text for each of the transcriptions associated with this recording.

 .. code-block:: python